leto-git/deep-learning-programming-tasks/README.md

 # deep-learning-practical-task
-Practical task for a deep learning lecture.
+Programming tasks for my `Deep learning for engineers` lecture.